sodafoundation/api/README.md

 * Ideas/Bugs: [issues](https://github.com/opensds/opensds/issues)

 ## OpenSDS Controller Work Group

 See [COMMUNITY](COMMUNITY.md) for details on discussion of the OpenSDS architecture design and feature development.

+- The meeting will be held on every Tuesday at 1:00 UTC.
+Join in at [here](https://zoom.us/j/933703258).
+- Meeting notes and agenda can be found at [here](https://docs.google.com/document/d/1OKDp7iDw_l_5kGyniqTKtrwRFAZMvItGghsxfrCqr5c/edit#).

+If you are interested at work trackings on the meeting, please visit [WG Planning](https://docs.google.com/spreadsheets/d/1eFZsYCqTW8-zc8K6IMFUVhmzrZQKpOeO8Br0cCraPlU/edit#gid=0).

 ## Contributing